National Union Government (1945): Gomand trial

 The Resistance-affiliated newspaper L'Indépendant, edited by Norbert Gomand, had been one of the sharpest critics of the government-in-exile.
 Finally, the government took the newspaper to court for defamation, in a trial starting in early 1946.

 Collapse

 The reshuffle, in favour of the CSV, appeased the right-wing dissidents and the two-fifths of the population that had voted the CSV.
 However, it could not even paper over the cracks of the coalition, and the relationship deteriorated over the winter of 1946-7.
 On 20 January 1947, Pierre Krier, the leader of the LSAP, died.
-Unable to hold together the coalition without one of its leading lights, the government handed in its resignation on 13 February.
+Unable to hold together the coalition without one of its leading lights, the government resigned on 13 February.
 Its replacement was another Dupong-led coalition, but including only the CSV and GD.
 The LSAP would have to wait until 1951 to have another chance at governing.
-As of 2021, the Communists are still waiting.